• Skip to primary navigation

 Notes

-Nutrition facts to not include the balsamic glaze.
-Additionally, the nutrition facts are calculated using an electronic nutrition calculator - information is an estimate and may vary depending on specific brands and measurements used.
+Nutrition facts are calculated using an electronic nutrition calculator - information is an estimate and may vary depending on specific brands and measurements used.

 If your oven is on and set to 375-400 degrees Fahrenheit for other purposes, simply spread the pieces of bread out on a baking sheet and place in the oven for a few minutes to lightly toast them (instead of placing them in the toaster).
-If doing it this way, one side will feel toasted while the other will not, but nobody seems to mind!
+If doing it this way, one side will feel toasted while the other will not, but nobody seems to mind as long as you top the side that is toasted with the mozzarella mixture.

 Not all baguettes are created equal.
 Some are smaller than others, which is why the amount of mixture to top them with is provided as a range.